Pony-House/Client/info/dev/preparing-changelog.md

 - src/start.jsx is the main start app now. src/index.jsx is to start the app using the Vite.
 - New resizeWindowChecker added.
 - hljs size box issues fixed.
-- OLD DragDrop removed
+- OLD DragDrop removed.
-- OLD RawModal removed
+- OLD RawModal removed.
+- Drag drop file fixed.